G-Core/product-documentation/documentation/streaming-platform/video-hosting/hls-and-mp4.md

 You can also find a description of supported video formats and relevant use cases in our <a href="https://api.gcore.com/docs/streaming#tag/Videos/operation/get_api_videos_id" target="_blank">API documentation</a>.

-We provide HLS TS, HLS CMAF, and DASH by default.
-If you want to enable MP4 support, contact our [support team](mailto:support@gcore.com).

 ## HLS TS and CMAF formats

 The HTTP Live Streaming (HLS) format is the most common format for delivering videos online.
 This format allows you to: